Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	+	#####	Security solution
 		Attach an IAM role to the EC2 instance that grants permission to make API requests to other services.

++	####	Managing roles
+	An instance profile is a container for an IAM role.
+From the instance profile, we can select a role to associate with the instance.

 ### Managing EC2